 - Providing appropriate safety eyewear and requiring employees to wear it

-Your optometrist can assist your employer and you in evaluating potential eye hazards in your workplace and determining what type of eye protection may be needed.
-See AOA's Occupational Vision Manual for more information.
+Your doctor of optometry can assist your employer and you in evaluating potential eye hazards in your workplace and determining what type of eye protection may be needed.

 How can I protect my eyes from injury?

 There are four things you can do to protect your eyes from injury: